mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 config/ |

-| Add | Dialog with title, tags, initials | One click – no dialog |
+| Add | Dialogue with title, tags, abbreviations | One click – no dialogue |

 | Team sharing | Shareable via Git | Local only |

-Save web pages as OSCAL back-matter resources
+Save web pages as an OSCAL back matter resource

-OSCAL tabs (plugin) — specialised editors
+OSCAL Tabs (Plugin) — Specialized editors

 - Lazy loading for large directories (1,000+ files)

-- Coloured file icons per extension (configurable)
+- Colored file icons per extension (configurable)

 - Real-time filter, case-insensitive and recursive

-- Context menu with type-specific actions
+- Context menu with actions depending on file type

-- Backup indicator showing existing backups
+- Backup indicator shows existing backups

 - Multi-selection for batch operations